 Andrew Lynch is a CUNY Hunter College Alum (’09) with a BA in Geography.
-He is a licensed real estate agent, photographer, and hobby cartographer living and working in New York City.
+He is a photographer & cartographer living and working in New York City.

 I’ve always had an interest in cities and the built environment.
 Growing up in upstate New York there were always abandoned buildings and fascinating relics to discover and explore.
 At the time my father worked in a rehabilitated old shirt factory on an island in the Hudson River which I would always love to explore.
 When I moved to Boston during the years of the Big Dig it was a dream come true for an urban explorer; a web of tunnels and elevated roads that were under construction or being torn down.
 It was in Boston that I discovered photography, first as a way to document where I had been and eventually developing my eye through trial, error, and discovery.

 My photography has, so far, been my way to trying to see the City with my own eyes.
 Cities are a product of our understanding of society and as that understanding changes from generation to generation, so too do the cities we build.
 But cities also influence society and it is this back and forth that makes them, to me, such interesting places.
 Photography, to me, is my way of understanding and documenting this relationship.
 Photography was my way of discovering the city when I first moved here but now I use my talents mostly for work and the occasional urban exploration.